 These headphones are not stable enough for high-intensity activities like running or jumping.
 The in-ear fit and lightweight design make them somewhat stable enough during moderate exercise.
 Unfortunately, they don't enter the ear canal as deeply as some of the other in-ear models, and they don't offer any special tips to help with stability.

-The Panasonic RP-HJE120 are an average sounding pair of closed-back in-ear headphones.
 They have a decent and well-extended bass, a good mid-range, and an average sounding treble.
 Additionally, their bass sound noticeably muddy, their mid-range a bit recessed, and their treble is slightly veiled.
 Also, their bass delivery can vary slightly from person to person, and like most closed-back headphones, they don't have an open and spacious soundstage.

 The Panasonic RP-HJE120 only offer passive isolation.
 The seal of the in-ear fit can block some high-frequency noise, but it's not enough for the level of noise in a busy office.
 They're not ideal for commuting unless you play your music loud enough to drown the ambient noise.
 On the upside, they don't leak much and are barely audible to the people around you even at very high volumes.